-We Must Promote Public Safety through Proper Planning and Resources to Protect Students, Citizens and Equip First Responders
+We Must Promote Public Safety to Protect Citizens and Equip First Responders

 Improving school safety must be a top priority.
 In 2018, I voted in support of an amendment to provide $30M for additional School Safety Resource Officers to be placed in schools across Washington.
 This legislation did not pass, but it absolutely should have become law.
 At a time when the legislature received $1.2B in unforecasted revenue and had more than enough funding to make this happen, it did not act on behalf of our children.
 I will continue fighting for real school safety solutions.

 Natural disasters occur across the state which we must ensure we are properly prepared for in order to prevent these situations as much as possible, and respond effectively for the citizens when they do occur.
 This includes managing our forests in a more purposeful and preventative way by clearing out the old, dead trees in advance on a regular basis and creating fire lines to stop the annual fires from mass destruction of properties and potentially lives.

 Also, with the 2014 Oso mudslide, the State of Washington government could have been more actively engaged when the situation occurred to provide rescue and relief working with local level responders.
 We also need to be sure we have effective plans in place in the event of an earthquake or tsunami.
 Hopefully we’ll not need to face those devastating situations but if we do, the State Government must work with local authorities to be ready in advance and have a practical and executable action plan in the event of a disaster.